oldschoolgg/obdocs/FAQ.md

 ##### I got a pet from `+daily` but it doesn't show in my bank or collection log?
 The pets from `+daily` are separate to pets your minion pets, and are only shown in `+mypets`.
 You have 2 separate groups of pets, `+mypets` and then you have the real item pets in your `+bank` that you have gotten from killing stuff and training skills.

-##### How do I equip gear on my minion?
-There are 5 different setups; Melee, Range, Mage, Skilling, and Misc.
-As an example, here's how you can equip a BCP to your melee setup: `+equip melee Bandos Chestplate`.
-If you're doing a boss that needs Melee gear, the bot will check your Melee setup.
-It's done like this so you don't have to spend a long time equipping and unequipping stuff, you can just have your best stuff in each setup at all times.

-The Skilling setup is where you equip skilling-related stuff, for example: Graceful or the Prospector outfit.

-You also have a cosmetic pet slot, shared across all gear setups.
-It allows you to equip a pet, like its following your minion around.
-You can equip a pet using the `+equippet` command.
-For example, to equip the Commander Zilyana pet, you would use `+equippet pet zilyana`.
-You need to use the exact item name as it is ingame.

 ##### Do I need to equip items to receive the boosts they provide?
 Skilling boosts *only* work when equipped in your skilling gear setup, while bossing/PVM boosts currently work either when equipped or when in your bank.